SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 ### **2.1.
 Explicit Form of the Fine-Tuning Function**

-We use the functional form:
+I use the functional form:

 **f(E, I) = exp(−(E − E_c)² / (2σ²)) · (1 + α · I)**